THE PLOT SUMMARY

 ACT TWO

 Act Two of Beyond the Mirror takes place in early November of 2020.
-It's the week of the US presidential election.
-While much of the city has re-opened for the past few months, everyone is getting nervous as COVID-19 case numbers are on the rise once more.
+It's the week of the US presidential elections.
+While much of the city has re-opened for the past few months, everyone is getting nervous as COVID-19 case numbers are on the rise once more, and the death toll continues to mount.